-BYBROWN’s newest outerwear jackets are made from 34% recycled waste.
+BYBROWN's newest outerwear jackets are made from up to 51% recycled waste.
 The inner layer of the 3 layered material is made from a textile called S.Café.
 Recycled coffee grounds are combined with certified recycled PET and processed into special fibres which are woven into this great performance material.
 S.Cafe is fast-drying, has natural odour-control, offers UV protection and is also eco-friendly.
 The top layer of the material is made from polyester, while a clever Singtex middle membrane makes the fabric waterproof and breathable, allowing moisture to move away from the body, for example wicking away sweat while cycling.

 Our lining insulation is made from 100% recycled polyester from post-consumer recycled PET bottles supplied by the German company Freudenberg.
 This is an ecologically-minded choice that offers superior durability and wearing comfort that warms to temperatures of -15ºC.

 A brand that works with Bluesign® approved materials, caring for the environment and people, BYBROWN promotes material innovation and incorporates sustainable practice where ever possible.
 For example, our hangtags are made from recycled paper, and our textile labels are made from 100% recycled polyester.